This is what every physical therapy experience is supposed to be. Hands-on. Intelligent. Caring.

 Sarah enjoys spending time with her husband, Adam, daughter, Ella, and dog, Copper.
 She also enjoys being outside, playing and watching sports, going to the lake, and listening to Christmas music.

-Kathryn enjoys spending time outside, being with her friends, family, husband, and two dogs, playing music, baking/cooking, playing/watching sports, and traveling.
+When she’s not in the clinic, Kathryn enjoys spending time outside, playing with her daughter, being with her friends, family, husband, and two dogs, playing music, baking/cooking, playing/watching sports, and traveling.

 Shalyn was born and raised in Oklahoma City, Oklahoma.
 In 2009, she graduated from Putnam City North High school where she lettered three years on the swim team.
 She then went on to graduate from Southern Nazarene University with honors in 2013 with a Bachelor of Science in Kinesiology.
 She earned her Doctor of Physical Therapy Degree from Southwest Baptist University in May of 2016.